3 killed in racially-motivated shooting at Dollar General store in Jacksonville, sheriff says

 In the news conference, Jacksonville Mayor Donna Deegan called the shooting a "hate-filled crime."

 The suspect, who lived in Jacksonville's Clay County with his parents, "authored several manifestos," Waters said, including one to his parents and another to the media.
-At 1:18 p.m. local time, the shooter told his father to check his computer, and by 1:53 p.m. shooter's family called the Clay County Sheriff's Office, the sheriff said.
+At 1:18 p.m. local time, the shooter told his father to check his computer, and by 1:53 p.m. the shooter's family called the Clay County Sheriff's Office, Waters said.

 Officers with the Jacksonville Sheriff's Office and firefighters with the Jacksonville Fire and Rescue Department were on scene investigating, along with members of the FBI.